ZeppelinBot/Vety/docs/docs/plugins/creating-a-plugin.md

 ## Message command removals

 The optional `deletedMessageCommands` array removes commands that match the listed triggers (usually legacy aliases).
-Knub performs the removal before registering new commands, allowing you to ship migrations without manual cleanup.
+Vety performs the removal before registering new commands, allowing you to ship migrations without manual cleanup.
 See [Message commands](message-commands.md#deleted-commands) for full details.

 ## Global plugins